mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 - 470 - 479
 - 999 - 1003

-Multi Tag Text (MTEXT)
+Multi tag text (MTEXT)
 ----------------------

 If the text string is less than 250 characters, all characters appear in tag :code:`(1, ...)`.
-If the text string is greater than 250 characters, the string is divided into 250-character chunks, which appear in one or more :code:`(3, ...)` tags.
+If the text string is longer than 250 characters, the string is divided into 250-character chunks, which appear in one or more :code:`(3, ...)` tags.
 If :code:`(3, ...)` tags are used, the last group is a :code:`(1, ...)` tag and has fewer than 250 characters: